faragos/lfr-js-portlet-bootstrapper/README.md

 # Idea

-The idea behind this tool is that you can download a Liferay page with JS portlets and remvoing the initialisation. \
+The idea behind this tool is that you can download a Liferay page with JS portlets and remvoing the initialization. \
 It prepares a Liferay page for webpack.

 ``npx lfr-js-portlet-bootstrapper``